How we pick our products

 Which foods contain high levels of vitamin B12?

-Do I need to use vitamin B12 supplements if I am vegan or vegetarian?
+Should I be supplementing vitamin B12 if I’m vegan or vegetarian?

 - Pale or yellow skin